ThomasKli/stupeflix-api-test/docs/tutorials/06_text_effects.rst

 Text rendering: new method
 --------------------------

-So how can we improve this ?
+So how can we improve this?
 By drawing frame by frame the text but using vector based methods.
 To activate it, you should change your xml to:

 .. code-block:: xml